mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "You can't remember?"

-She stooped down, holding the lantern to his face, and shook his hand eagerly.
+She stooped down, holding the lantern to her face so he could read her lips.

 "Try to remember," she demanded.